Chapter 17.15

 B. Keeping of not more than six household pets, four of which may be dogs, kept in the home.
 This limit shall not include birds, fish or suckling young of pets;

-C. Family day care homes;
+C. Family day care services;

-D. Foster family care homes accessory to a dwelling unit;
+D. Foster family care services;

-F. Telecommunication micro facility, subject to the following requirements, except as limited by the Telecommunication Act of 1996 as amended:
+G. Telecommunication micro facility, subject to the following requirements, except as limited by the Telecommunication Act of 1996 as amended:

 1. Micro facility shall be located on existing buildings, poles or other existing support structures.
 A micro facility may locate on buildings and structures; provided, that the interior wall or ceiling immediately adjacent to the facility is not designated residential space.